QuentinAndre/Guadagni-Little-1983-Python/README.rst

 3. **Recreation and Estimation.ipynb**: An IPython notebook combining the two aforementioned files, and describing in details the different steps of the data creation and data estimation process

-4. **Recreation and Estimation.ipynb**: An HTML export of the aforementioned notebook.
+4. **Recreation and Estimation.html**: An HTML export of the aforementioned notebook.

 Installation
 ============